PyRAT-svg/msfgaf/README.md

 ```
 [+] is an exploitable Android tool
-[+] has collaborated with Apktool and Metasploit framwork
+[+] has collaborated with Apktool and Metasploit framework
 [+] created with Python2 encoding

 [+] With this tool, you may be able to crack any linked account